sonic-net/SONiC/doc/mgmt/Management Framework.md

 10. App module proceeds to update DB

 GET requests are processed via the following steps:
-1. App module asks the transformer to translate the URL with key predicates to the query target, i.e. table name and db.Key
+1. App module asks the transformer to translate the URL with key predicates to the query target, i.e. table name and keys
 2. Transformer returns the query target
 3. App module proceeds to query the DB via DB-access to get the result
 4. App module asks the Transformer to translate from ABNF to YANG